La Via del Fantini

 -Zena: SP 36 (Zena Street)

 The second STAGE of LA VIA DEL FANTINI starts at Casa Fantini, at the visitor center of the Parco dei Gessi Bolognesi e Calanchi dell’Abbadessa.
-The route is of medium difficulty and consists mainly of trails and secondary roads.
+The route is of medium difficulty and consists mainly of paths and secondary roads.
 The path (CAI 804) climbs from Grotta del Farneto toward the Gaibola Dolina, in dense forest, over chalk and clay.
 It follows a comfortable and shady dirt road (CAI 817) and on the left you take Strada dell’Eremo:: between villas and gentle views you arrive at the gullies of Casola Canina.
 The path (CAI 831) runs on the edge of two clay escarpments and must be walked with great care in case of mud.
 The very short variation to the left to visit the cemetery of Casola Canina is a must, passing a beautiful view of the badlands and the Idice Valley.
 Leaving the Regional Park, we pass by the “Poggio” viewpoint and descend to the village of Botteghino di Zocca where refreshments or lodging can be found.
 On Via Caurinzano (CAI 815) we head along the secondary valleys of the tributary streams of the Zena Torrent.
 In the locality of Brinello you take the steep path that climbs to the ridge.
-On a scenic path and then on a dirt road you head towards Gorgognano, an old village that has now disappeared but is rich in memory.
+On a scenic path and then on a dirt road you head towards Gorgognano, an old village now disappeared but rich in memory.
 Nearby you can find nice resting places that can offer food and lodging.

 Caution very muddy sections in case of rain: Should the ground be very wet, take CAI 815 variant to dal Brinello (via Gorgognano).
 Trail with poor shade cover, to be avoided in summer.
 The trail crosses wildlife farms; pay attention to signs for hunting trips in fall and winter.